Attested: Tribunus cohortis primae Hispanorum, Axeloduno in the Notitia Dignitatum

 There may be a better explanation in the English word ashlar ‘finely dressed masonry’, which probably came via French from a diminutive of Latin assis or axis, meaning something like ‘board, plank’ and presumably a technical, builders' term.
 That would be very appropriate for this large fort, which was rebuilt several times, ending up in stone.

-Notes: R&S guessed that Axeloduno should be emended to Uxeloduno, because Axelo- is not “a good Celtic form”, which is nonsense.
-A previous suggestion here was the large Roman fort at Blennerhasset, Cumbria, at NY190413, beside the river Ellen, which should presumably now claim another name!
-The Bowness fort appears to have also been called Maia, which can now be understood as possibly describing a military function of imperium maius possibly projecting out to sea and into south-west Scotland, thereby allowing an ordinary topographical name to apply later.
+Notes: Rivet & Smith unwisely guessed that Axeloduno should be emended to Uxeloduno, because Axelo- is not “a good Celtic form”!
+A previous suggestion here was the large Roman fort at Blennerhasset, Cumbria, at NY190413, beside the river Ellen, which now presumably needs to claim another name.
+The Bowness fort appears to have also been called Maia, which possibly described a military function of imperium maius projecting out to sea and into south-west Scotland, thereby allowing a name describing its construction to apply later.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 25 May 2020 To main Menu